North Pole Piped Water Expansion

 As a precautionary measure, FHRA constructed two new public drinking water wells for the City of North Pole outside of the contaminant plume.
 DEC issued operational approval in December 2010; the currently used wells began operating in January 2011.

-Samples taken from the new wells have shown levels of all regulated contaminants to be below allowable maximum levels.
 The City of North Pole follows a prescribed testing schedule for sulfolane, in addition to other analytes, as required by DEC.
 The new wells have never had a detection of sulfolane in raw or treated water.

 City of North Pole (owner of the public water system to serve the impacted area)